yousafkhamza/CloudFormation-stack-deployment-through-Terraform/README.md

 _terraform.tfvars_
 ```
 aws_region = "us-east-1"    # mention which region would you need.
-key_name = "owntest"        # this one is for study purpose so you guys mention here existing keypair name on under your aws account which you using.
+key_name = "owntest"        # this one is for study purposes so you guys mention here the existing key pair name under your AWS account which you using.
 instance_type = "t2.micro"  # mention which instance type would you need.
-cf_file = "./ec2stack.yml"  # CF stack file. so, if you have any ec2 instance and security group related changes? then please go and change the same as CF format because that file doesn't have any dependancies with terraform.
+cf_file = "./ec2stack.yml"  # CF stack file. so, if you have any ec2 instance and security group-related changes? then please go and change the same as CF format because that file doesn't have any dependencies with terraform.
 ```
 _provider.tf_   [`if you're using IAM role you can skip the credential passing`]
 ```